Skip to main content

 If you weren't successful, you will be sent a leaflet to explain your options.
 Sometimes you might be able to appeal to the Upper Tribunal.
 This is like a higher court.
 However, this can only be done if the judge did something wrong with the law.
 It is very complicated, and very few people can do this without an experienced adviser.
 If you want to look into this possibility, you need to move quickly - you will need to ask for a copy of the tribunal’s ‘statement of reasons’ within one month.
 See How to find an adviser.

-If you are sanctioned or threatened with a sanction unfairly, you can also complain to your MP.
-Write to their office and send a copy of the letter to the Jobcentre dealing with your case.
-The Jobcentre may take your complaint more seriously when they see that you have involved your MP.
+If you are given a sanction or threatened with a sanction unfairly, you can also complain to your MP.
+Write to their office and send a copy of the letter to the jobcentre dealing with your case.
+The jobcentre may take your complaint more seriously when they see that you have involved your MP.

 Did you have a good reason for doing or not doing the thing you were sanctioned for?
 Was that reason to do with your disability (or other protected characteristic)?